TuDo1403/Cafeteria-Management-Software/README.md

 - Display music for requiring.
 ##### 5. Employee management
 - Capture the number of employees
-- Add , delete or modify information of them.
+- Add, delete or modify information of them.

 > ## Roadmap